bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/sankara.md

 title: Narayana, Sankara
 born: 840
 died: 900
-keywords: Sankara Narayana, Bhaskara I, square root, indeterminate equations, linear equations, quadratic equations, probability, harmonic analysis, binomial congruence, quadratic congruence, functional equations
+keywords: sankara narayana,narayana
-description: Sankara Narayana, Indian astronomer and mathematician, developed solutions for extracting square roots, solving indeterminate equations, linear and quadratic equations, and created the Mathematical Theory of Probability.
-His innovative theories extended to harmonic analysis, binomial congruence, quadratic congruence, and functional equations.
+description: Sankara Narayana was an Indian astronomer and mathematician.
+He wrote a commentary on the work of Bhaskara I.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---